PepeBigotes/python-stuff/README.md

   - <b>`snake`</b> : Classic snake game</a>
     >Text-Based, intended to be played inside a terminal.
 Handles input via 'keyboard' library.
   - <b>`keyboard-macro`</b> : Macro script made using the 'keyboard' library</a>
-    >Somewhat unstable and buggy, use at your own risk.
+    >Unfinished proof-of-concept, use at your own risk.
 Subject to change.